-PROGRAMMING BY EXAMPLE
+s0045 PROGRAMMING BY EXAMPLE

-Traditional interfaces leave the user with the cognitive burden of having to figure out what sequence of actions available to them will accomplish their goals.
+p0320 Traditional interfaces leave the user with the cognitive burden of having to figure out what sequence of actions available to them will accomplish their goals.
 Even when they succeed in doing this for one example, the next time the same or a similar goal arises, they are obliged to manually repeat the sequence of interface operations.
-Since over time, goals tend to re-occur, the user is faced with having to tediously repeat procedures over and over.
-A solution to this dilemma is Programming by Example [12].
-A learning system records a sequence of operations in the user interface, which can be associated with a user's highlevel goal.
+Because goals tend to re-occur over time, the user is faced with having to tediously repeat procedures.
+A potential solution to this dilemma is programming by example (Lieberman, 2001).
+A learning system records a sequence of operations in the user interface, which can be associated with a user's high-level goal.
 It can then be replayed in a new situation when the goal arises again.
-However, no two situations are Unlike simple macro recordings, exactly alike.
-Programming by Example systems generalize the procedure.
-They replace constants in the recording by variables, that usually accept a particular kind of data.
+However, no two situations are exactly alike.
+Unlike simple macro recordings, programming-by-example systems generalize the procedure.
+They replace constants in the recording with variables that usually accept a particular kind of data.

+Programming by example

-Previous Research
+s0050 Previous research

-The TrIAs (Trainable Information Assistants) by Mathias Bauer [12, 13] is a Programming by Example system that automates information gathering tasks on the Web.
-For instance, TrIAs can aggregate information from airline, hotel, weather, and map sites to help a user with the task of scheduling a trip.

-Turquoise, by Rob Miller and Brad Myers [14], is a Programming by Example system that allows non-technical users to create dynamic Web pages by demonstration.
-For instance, users can use Turquoise to create a custom newspaper by copying and pasting information, or automate the process of aggregating multiple lunch orders into the same order.

-Similar to Turquoise, the Internet Scrapbook, by Atsushi Sugiura and Yoshiyuki Koseki [12, 15], is a Programming by Example system that allows users with little programming skills to automate their daily browsing tasks.
+- p0325 The TrIAs (Trainable Information Assistants) by Mathias Bauer (Bauer, Dengler, & Paul, 2000; Lieberman, 2001) is a programming-by-example system that automates information gathering tasks on the Web.
+For instance, TrIAs can aggregate information from airline, hotel, weather, and map sites to help a user with the task of scheduling a trip. - p0330 Turquoise, by Rob Miller and Brad Myers (Miller & Myers, 1997), is a programming-byexample system that allows nontechnical users to create dynamic Web pages by demonstration.
+For instance, Turquoise can be used to create a custom newspaper by copying and pasting information, or to automate the process of aggregating multiple lunch orders into the same order. - p0335 Similar to Turquoise, the Internet Scrapbook, by Atsushi Sugiura and Yoshiyuki Koseki (Sugiura & Koseki, 1998; Lieberman, 2001) is a programming-by-example system that allows users with few programming skills to automate their daily browsing tasks.
 With the Internet Scrapbook, users can copy information from multiple pages onto a single personal page.
-Once this page is created, the system will automatically update it as the source pages change.

-Web Macros, created by Alex Safonov, Joseph Konstan and John Carlis [16], allows users to interactively record and play scripts that produce pages that cannot be directly bookmarked.
+Once this page is created, the system will automatically update it as the source pages change. - p0340 Web Macros, created by Alex Safonov, Joseph Konstan, and John Carlis (Safonov, 1999), allows users to interactively record and play scripts that produce pages that cannot be directly bookmarked.

-A New Approach to Generalization
+s0055 A new approach to generalization

-Knowing how to correctly generalize is crucial to the success of Programming by Example.
-Past systems have either depended on the user to correctly supply the generalization; or they have attempted to guess the proper generalization using a handcrafted ontology, representing knowledge of a particular, usually narrow, domain.
-Our contribution is to solve both the problems of generalizing procedures and proactively seeking invocation opportunities by using large knowledge bases of semantic information.
+p0345 Knowing how to correctly generalize is crucial to the success of programming by example.
+Past systems have either depended on the user to correctly supply the generalization, or they have attempted to guess the proper generalization using a handcrafted ontology, representing knowledge of a particular, usually narrow, domain.
+Our contribution is to solve both problems of generalizing procedures and proactively seeking invocation opportunities by using large knowledge bases of semantic information.

-Creo
+s0060 Creo